Hopac/Hopac/README.md

     cd Hopac
     ./run tests

 Note the use of `--recursive` option above.
+Or if you didn't, you can later do

+    git submodule update --init

+This project is *only* used to build our docs.
+You can skip it if you're just testing Hopac.

 ### `run`